 Chaplaincy at BG

 Bishop Grosseteste University welcomes students of all faiths and none.

-As a Church of England University, it funds its own full time ordained Anglican Chaplain, an Administrator and 3 student workers (presently Ruth, Ross and Lizzie) who each give a few hours each week to complement the team!
+As a Church of England University, it funds its own full time ordained Anglican Chaplain, an Administrator and 3 student workers (presently Henry, Gareth and Lizzie) who each give a few hours each week to complement the team!

 We communicate via email, printed programme leaflets and posters and also the Chaplaincy Workers keep a Facebook page and Twitter account updated with our regular programme of activities, inviting you to come and join in the fun!.

 If you want to make contact with/leave a message for the Chaplaincy Team, for any reason, please email email@example.com or the Chaplain on firstname.lastname@example.org.